 Third Sector promotion

-So what does a resilient charity look like?
-Through our work with charities we’ve noticed six characteristics that show an organisation has the potential to be resilient.
+But what does a resilient charity look like?
+Through CAF's work with charities they have noticed six characteristics that show an organisation has the potential to be resilient.

 • Understand what your purpose is, and just as importantly what it isn’t.